 Self-harming behaviors can be treated.
 The first step is to talk to a doctor or psychiatrist.
 Therapy can help people learn new coping strategies.
 Medication can help with difficult emotions.
-And there are several organizations that can provide more resources.
+Also, there are several organizations that can provide more resources.

-For more information on self-injury, contact:
+For more information on self-injury, contact

 Please note that Cigna is not associated with these resources, and does not endorse or guarantee references or sites listed.